Process History and Technology Variants

 Process Configuration

 Low-temperature methanol wash consists of four integrated sections.
-The description below is based on a representative configuration, though specific implementations vary depending on licensor, application requirements, and engineering preferences.
+The description below is based on a representative configuration, though specific implementations vary depending on licensor, application requirements, and engineering preferences (see ref. nr.
+11 for various configurations)

 1. Acid Gas Absorption Section (H₂S and CO₂ Removal)